echogarden-project/echogarden/docs/Tasklist.md

 * Navigate paragraphs or sentences with keyboard shortcuts
 * Minimum size when iterating text nodes to get handle

+### Server
+* Option to allow or disallow local file paths as arguments to API methods (as a security issue)

 ### Worker
 * Add cancelation checks in more operations
 * Support more operations